 In this post, I take a look at the usability of the app and look at the pros and cons of the platform.
 So read on to find out more.

 There is currently a promotion running for new users.
 Anyone who signs up with my link, funds their account – can be as little as £1 – and completes a W8-BEN form on the app will receive a free share worth up to £200.

 What Is Freetrade?

-Freetrade is a new app only share dealing platform that allows customers to execute stock market trades with zero dealing costs.
-It’s aim is to revolutionise the stockbroking industry and make it easier and cheaper for everyday people to buy and sell shares.
+Freetrade is a new app-only share dealing platform that allows customers to execute stock market trades with zero dealing costs.
+Its aim is to revolutionize the stockbroking industry and make it easier and cheaper for everyday people to buy and sell shares.

 How Does Freetrade make money?

-So the current pricing for premium service which need to be paid for are as follows:
+So the current pricing for premium services that need to be paid for are as follows: